LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-encapsulating-data/README.md

 **encapsulation:** The bundling of related data and behaviors that operate on that data, usually with restricted access to internal, non-public data and behaviors.
 In object-oriented programming, encapsulation is achieved through the use of objects.
 </aside>

 In other words, classes and objects allow us to encapsulate, or isolate, data and behavior to only the parts of our program to which they are relevant.
+And the concept of restricted access allows us to expose only that data and behavior that we want others to be able to use.

 As before, let's motivate our exploration of these concepts by looking at Python and Java examples side-by-side.

 ## The Point Class in Python